London Grammar

-Californian Soil, was released on 16 April 2021 and became their second-consecutive No. 1 album in the United Kingdom.

 History

 2009–2012: Early career

 Vocalist Hannah Reid and guitarist Dan Rothman are originally from London and met in the Ancaster Hall student residence at the University of Nottingham during their first year in 2009.
 Rothman saw that Reid played the guitar and contacted her to see if she wanted to collaborate.
-They were joined by Northampton native Dominic “Dot” Major (keyboard, djembe, drums) a year later, after he began playing music together with Rothman.
+They were joined by Northampton native Dominic "Dot" Major (keyboard, djembe, drums) a year later, after he began playing music together with Rothman.
 They chose the name as "not only was it where we're from, but London is also so international and multicultural that it actually felt like quite a universal name in a way."

-After completing their studies in mid-2010, the trio moved down to London to pursue a career in music.
+After completing their studies in 2010, the trio moved to London to pursue a career in music.
 By the end of the year, they were managed by Conor Wheeler, who began promoting them.
-The band began by playing low-key gigs at local bars, honing their material.
+The band began playing low-key gigs at local bars, honing their material.
 They soon found themselves noticed by a number of A&R people, and they were signed with the Ministry of Sound while Big Life took over the management duties in the second half of 2013.
 In the same year, the trio did some early recordings with Rollo Armstrong of Faithless and Liam Howe of Sneaker Pimps.
 Later in the year, the band continued to work with Tim Bran of Dreadzone and Roy Kerr, and by the end of the year, most of the recording had been completed.
-On 12 November 2012, the trio posted their song "Hey Now" on YouTube; it immediately received a huge amount of attention.
+On 12 November 2012, the trio posted their song "Hey Now" remixed for Sasha by The Cut on YouTube; it immediately received a huge amount of attention.